-- Use pictures – especially in unexpected ways.
-Instead of simply writing ‘Have a good weekend!’ include a link to a picture of a beach, or a cocktail or something else you know the other person will be doing.
+- Use pictures especially in unexpected ways.
+Instead of simply writing ‘Have a good weekend!’ include a link to a picture of a beach, or a cocktail, or something else you know the other person will be doing.
 Why?
-Getting the other person to smile will give them a positive association with you and your interaction.
+Getting the other person to smile will give them a positive association with you, your message, and your interaction.

-- Use plenty of emotional markers – whether those are exclamation points or emoticons.
-This can seem silly but again, when people can’t see your body language these markers help them understand your emotional position and when you seem open, friendly and excited they are more likely to engage with you.
+- Use emotional markers whether those are exclamation points, emojis, or emoticons.
+This can seem silly but, when people can’t see your body language these markers help them understand your emotional position.
+When you seem open, friendly, and excited they are more likely to engage with you.

 - Ask questions and be curious.
 Even if you have just answered a question, there is no need to close the conversation – follow-up and ask why the person is asking or ask for additional clarification – you might be surprised that what they need is not the answer to the question they asked but a different thing altogether because they didn’t really know how to ask the question they needed answered.